 Colorado lawmakers recently updated the requirements for passenger vehicles using state highways during winter months.
 Now every vehicle traveling on state highways must have adequate tire tread and traction-control devices in their vehicle during inclement weather and snow events.

-During the entire season, the new traction law (also known as a Code 15) in effect on some highways that requires motorists to have 4WD/AWD vehicles or have either snow tires or tires with the mud/snow (M+S) designation when driving on certain highways .
+During the entire winter season, the new traction law (also known as a Code 15) requires motorists to have 4WD/AWD vehicles or to have either snow tires or tires with the mud/snow (M+S) designation when driving on certain highways .
 When in effect, the law sets the required minimum tire tread at 3/16 inch on both snowy and dry roads.

 One route impacted by this law is Interstate 70, which cuts through Summit County between the Eisenhower Tunnel and Vail Pass.
 Motorists caught driving inadequate vehicles could be fined a minimum of $130, and if the vehicle is blocking the road, the fine jumps to $650.

 It's difficult to reserve a compliant vehicle through a rental car company in advance.
 If you peruse the website of your favorite brand, there is typically not a search option for 4WD vehicles.

 Most SUVs and pickup trucks come with AWD or 4WD, and you're covered if your vehicle has it.
 But when we called the rental car agencies at Denver International Airport, none could guarantee the availability of a vehicle with four- or all-wheel drive.

 Installing chains would bring you in compliance with the law but rental car companies won't allow snow chains on their vehicles.
 The rule stems from fear that chains can damage the vehicles and the belief that many people don't know how to properly install tire chains.

 At AutoSlash, we can help you search for SUVs and trucks in areas with winter weather—but be prepared to pay more.
 During snow storms and other projected periods of high demand such as holidays, we will often see these vehicles renting for more than $300 per day.

 If you're concerned about securing an AWD or 4WD vehicle, feel free to email us directly at email@example.com.